-The Doctor of Philosophy prepares students, through quality lecture and practical experiences and other research opportunities, for involvement in teaching and independent and collaborative biostatistical research; and trains researchers to teach and to pursue original research on analytical approaches to investigating health conditions, and to develop novel biostatistical approaches.
-The following goals are premised upon having successfully met all of the objectives delineated previously that are common to the MPH and MSPH degrees.
+The Doctor of Philosophy prepares students, through quality lecture and practical experiences and other research opportunities, for involvement in teaching and independent and collaborative biostatistical research; and trains researchers to teach and to pursue original research on analytical approaches to investigating health-related conditions, and to develop novel biostatistical approaches.
+The following goals are premised upon having successfully met all the objectives delineated previously for the MSPH degree.

-Goal #1.
-PhD program graduates of this program will demonstrate a mastery of biostatistical techniques well beyond that required of an MPH or MSPH degree, and will also demonstrate the ability to develop original methodological approaches.
+PhD program graduates will demonstrate a mastery of biostatistical techniques well beyond that required of an MSPH degree and will also demonstrate the ability to develop original methodological approaches.

 • Learning outcome #1.
-Students will display command of a wide variety of biostatistical techniques, as well as have a deeper understanding of these techniques than someone at a Master's level.
+Students will display command of a wide variety of biostatistical techniques, and have a deeper understanding of these techniques than an individual with Master's level training.

-Goal #2.
-PhD program graduates of this program will demonstrate the ability to teach topics in Biostatistics in a formal classroom setting.
+PhD program graduates will demonstrate the ability to teach topics in Biostatistics in a formal classroom setting.